Powerlearnproject/se-assignment-day-2-git-and-github-brigidrono1/README.md

 Feature toggles:By using bramches developers can experiment with new features without exposing them to users in the production environment until they are ready

-In a typical software development workflow, creating ,using and merging branches involves :Checking out the main codebase,creating a new branch for a specific feature or bug fix,making changes on that branch ,then merging those changes back in to the main branch once the work is completed
+In a typical software development workflow, creating ,using and merging branches involves :Checking out the main codebase,creating a new branch for a specific feature or bug fix,making changes on that branch ,then merging those changes back in to the main branch once the work is complete

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

+In a Github workflow,a pull request acts as a mechanism for developers to propose changes to a code base by submitting their modifications from a separate branch allowing collaborators to review the changes, provide feedback,and discuss potential improvements before merging them in to the main codebase,ultimately enhancing code quality through a structured review process.

+Role of pull requests in facilitating code review and collaboration:

+Visibility and Communication: Pull requests allow team members to see proposed changes before they're merged into the main codebase.
+This visibility encourages open communication and discussion about the changes.

+Code Quality: They ensure that multiple sets of eyes review the code.
+Reviewers can spot bugs, suggest improvements, and ensure that the code adheres to the project's coding standards.

+Collaboration: Pull Requests create a collaborative environment where team members can comment on specific lines of code, discuss solutions, and come to a consensus on the best approach.

+Documentation: Pull requeats serve as a  record of why certain changes were made, which is valuable for future reference and onboarding new team members.

+The typical steps involved in creating and Merging pull requests are as follows:

+1.Branch creation:Developers create a new branch from the main branch .This branch is where the new feature or bug fix will be developed the command in the terminal is git checkout -b new-feature

+2.Development and Commit:Developers make changes to the code on the new branch and commit these changes using these commands git add git commit -m "Add new feature"

+3.Push to remote:The branch with the new changes is pushed to the remote repository on Github git push origin new-feature

+4.Open pull request :On Github ,the developer navigates to the repository and opens a pull request ,comparing the main branch with new branch. title and description:Aclear and descriptive title and summary of the changes are provided .This helps reviewers understand the context and purpose of the pull request
+Assign reviewers:Reviewers are assigned to the pull request

+5.Code Review:

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?